 Olivier joined Bain following his graduation from the Wharton School at the University of Pennsylvania, where he received his MBA and was a John Boyer scholar.
 He is also a graduate of Essec in France.

-Prior to his study at Wharton, he worked with Cogema in Gabon, and with First National Bank of Boston as a credit analyst and loan officer.
+Prior to his study at Wharton, he worked with Cogema in Gabon, as well as with the First National Bank of Boston as a credit analyst and loan officer.

 - “France’s New Labor Laws: ‘Flexibility, and No Security’,” The New York Times, January 2018